apache/yunikorn-core/docs/user-guide.md

 ## Quick Start

 The easiest way to get started is to our [helm charts](https://github.com/apache/incubator-yunikorn-k8shim/tree/master/helm-charts) to deploy YuniKorn on an existing Kubernetes cluster.
+Recommand to use Helm 3 or later versions.

 ```shell script
 helm install yunikorn ./yunikorn